2024 MHAP Advocates

 Jennifer De La Cruz is a Brooklyn College graduate who majored in Children and Youth Studies with a minor in Psychology.
 She was born in the Dominican Republic and raised in the Bronx.
 Jenny started as an intern with Youth Advocacy Corps and is now running our Mental Health Awareness Project.
 She is looking forward to exploring the mental health field further for her graduate studies, and she participates in events to raise awareness about social issues affecting children and youth.
 She enjoys journaling and reading books during her free time.

-Denice is an undergraduate Brooklyn College student majoring in Psychology while minoring in Anthropology.
+Denice is a Brooklyn College graduate with a major in Psychology and a minor in Anthropology.
 Denice has felt there is an important need for advocacy and mental health awareness while growing up as a Mexican American in NYC.
 She decided to become a part of this change first as a Mental Health Advocate with MHAP and now as a Program Coordinator with the Youth Advocacy Corps.
 While doing this work she hopes to spread awareness, resources, and open people up to having difficult conversations.

 Aside from this, they enjoy crocheting, knitting, reading, and heavy metal music.